Unity-Technologies/SuperScience/README.md

 Known issues:
 Legacy Cubemaps do not properly reference their source texutres, and those will always show up as not-referenced.
 We suggest that you add folders with legacy cubemaps to `k_ExcludePaths`, or modify the script to exclude .cubemap files.
+It's possible these windows will lock up Unity or cause it to consume a large amount of RAM.
+This is because we load every asset in the project to do our analysis, which doeosn't normally happen.
+It's quite possible that you have a project that doesn't all fit in memorry at once.
+If that is the case, you could try to split these scripts up to do one type of asset at a time, but it still may not help.